wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-migrate-direct-routing/includes/3-migrate-direct-routing.md

 There are four items in this log that are of particular interest:

-1. isCallingAllowed was configured when you set AllowPrivateCalling = True in CsTeamsCallingPolicy.
+1. **isCallingAllowed** was configured when you set AllowPrivateCalling = True in **CsTeamsCallingPolicy**.
-2. isEvEnabled references Enterprise Voice that should have been done as part of staging.
+2. **isEvEnabled** references Enterprise Voice that should have been done as part of staging.
-3. isBusinessVoicePath will be true if the user has a calling plan assigned.
+3. **isBusinessVoicePath** will be true if the user has a calling plan assigned.
-4. isByotEnabled is true when the user is enabled for Direct Routing and was confirmed when CsOnlineVoiceRoutingPolicy was set for this user.
+4. **isByotEnabled** is true when the user is enabled for Direct Routing and was confirmed when **CsOnlineVoiceRoutingPolicy** was set for this user.

 Either isBusinessVoicePath or isByotEnabled must be set to true, otherwise the dial pad won't appear.